 - staying put care - where a young person who was fostered continues to receive care after their 18th birthday

-- parent and child arrangements - where the parent is aged 18 or over and the child isn’t a ‘looked after child’
+- parent and child arrangements - where the parent is aged 18 or over and the child is not a ‘looked after child’

 - supported lodging schemes - unless the relationship is more similar to that of a landlord and tenant rather than that between family members

-Private arrangements with friends or relatives don’t qualify for the relief.
+Private arrangements with friends or relatives do not qualify for the relief.

-Your local authority can tell you if you’re eligible for qualifying care relief or if the child in your care is a ‘looked after child’.
+Your local authority can tell you if you’re eligible for qualifying care relief or if a child in your care is a ‘looked after child’.

 The qualifying amount is made up of 2 parts: